-In the spring of 2017, Gayle Skidmore will release her first full length vinyl album and colouring book, her 20th independent release on her label, Raincoat Records.
+In the spring of 2017, Gayle Skidmore released her first full-length vinyl album and colouring book, which is her 20th independent released project.
 This album was recorded at Ninkasi Studios in Eugene, OR, with James Book of The Flys, legendary studio Rancho de la Luna in Joshua Tree, and Singing Serpent in San Diego.
 It features a range of styles and the singular theme of moving on from heartache and loss.
-Gayle’s attention to detail and involvement in every step of the creative process, from producing her records to creating the artwork for her albums, show that she is completely dedicated to her craft.
+Music Friday Live’s Patrick O’Heffernan said it well:

-A Sunset Sessions artist in 2012, Gayle Skidmore manages to find a balance between accessibility and artistry, though she’d claim to sacrifice the former for the latter.
-She finds endless inspiration in the whirlwind of life, has never experienced writer’s block, and is always experimenting with new formats.
+Gayle Skidmore finds endless inspiration in the whirlwind of life, has never experienced writer’s block, and is always experimenting with new formats.
 When she isn’t busy learning a new instrument, singing, painting, or writing lyrics and melodies, she composes parts for her cellist and violinist.
 Gayle enjoys baking cookies and making origami for her fans.